Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: Performance Experiments

-In this section, we detail the experiments carried out to evaluate the empirical performance of \AlgLagrangian.
 Our benchmark comprises four synthetic functions and three real-world experiments.
-We consider two state-of-the-art decomposing BO algorithms: ADD-GPUCB~\cite{addgpucb} that assumes that $\Bar{d} = 1$, and DEC-HBO~\cite{dec-hbo} that assumes that $\Bar{d} \leq 3$.
-We also consider two state-of-the-art BO algorithms that do not assume an additive decomposition of the objective function: TuRBO~\cite{turbo} and SAASBO~\cite{saasbo}.
-We compare these solutions with two versions of the proposed algorithm: \AlgLagrangian~that must systematically infer the additive decomposition of $f$ (see Appendix~\ref{app:add_dec}) and ADD-\AlgLagrangian~that, conversely, can observe the decomposition if it exists (see Appendix~\ref{app:inference_forms}).
-Note that the performance evaluation for the early-stopping version of \AlgLagrangian~(see Section~\ref{sec:early_stop}) is given in Appendix~\ref{app:early-stop}.
+We consider two state-of-the-art decomposing BO algorithms: ADD-GPUCB~\cite{addgpucb} that assumes $\Bar{d} = 1$, and DEC-HBO~\cite{dec-hbo} for which, similarly to its authors in their empirical evaluation, we assume $\Bar{d} \leq 3$.
+We also consider four state-of-the-art BO algorithms that do not assume an additive decomposition of the objective function: TuRBO~\cite{turbo}, SAASBO~\cite{saasbo}, LineBO~\cite{kirschner2019adaptive} and MS-UCB~\cite{gupta2020trading} with its hyperparameter $\alpha = 0$.
+We compare these eight algorithms with two versions of the proposed algorithm: \AlgLagrangian~that must systematically infer an additive decomposition of $f$ (see Appendix~\ref{app:add_dec}) and ADD-\AlgLagrangian~that, conversely, can observe the true decomposition of $f$ if it exists (see Appendix~\ref{app:inference_forms}).
+Finally, note that we chose a Matérn kernel (with its hyperparameter $\nu = 5/2$) for each GP involved in these experiments.

 Since BO is often used in the optimization of expensive black-box functions, we are interested in the ability of each algorithm at obtaining good performance in a small number of iterations.
-Therefore, in every experiment, all the BO algorithms are given 110 iterations to optimize $f$.
-Each experiment is repeated 5 independent times.
+Also, to strengthen our results, each experiment is replicated 5 independent times.
 Table~\ref{tab:results} gathers the averaged results that were obtained.
+Additionally, we made wall-clock time measurements on some experiments and we discuss them in Appendix~\ref{app:wc_time}.